Laboratorio-de-Pedometria/febr-package/cran-comments.md

 Package was archived on CRAN

-Possibly mis-spelled words in DESCRIPTION:
-  FEBR (3:54, 15:63)

 CRAN repository db overrides:
   X-CRAN-Comment: Archived on 2020-10-24 as problems were not corrected
     in time.

-  Including not using Suggests conditionally.
 ```

 This NOTE can be ignored.